 When Defense Counsel has cases on a docket for trial, the Defense Counsel shall notify the District Attorney as soon as practical of learning of the necessity of a trial.
-On the trial date, the Defense Counsel shall notify his client and the Client's witnesses, and the District Attorney shall notify the Victim and the State's witnesses to arrive at the Courthouse during the time for entry into the Fourth Period of any session.
-In any such case, if parties or necessary witnesses do not make it into the Courtroom, the District Attorney and Defense Counsel shall coordinate with Security about allowing entry for such persons into the Courtroom when numbered seats become available.
+On the trial date, the Defense Counsel shall notify the client and the Client's witnesses, and the District Attorney shall notify the Victim and the State's witnesses to arrive at the Courthouse during the time for entry into the Third Period.
+In case any parties or necessary witnesses do not make it into the Courtroom, the District Attorney and Defense Counsel shall coordinate with Security about allowing entry for such persons into the Courtroom when numbered seats become available.

 VI.
-OTHER CONSIDERATIONS AND REQUIREMENTS:
+OTHER CONSIDERATIONS AND GUIDELINES:

-A. No guideline, protocol or directive in this plan is designed to infringe upon, interfere with, or supersede the provisions of the Crime Victim's Rights Act.
-In the event that circumstances possibly violative of said Act arise during sessions conducted under these guidelines, then the Court should follow the Act's provisions and alter proceedings to allow compliance with the same.

-- B. Nothing herein prevents the Court from taking a plea to an offense involving a Victim without said Victim's presence during any Court Period so long as the District Attorney has determined through due diligence it is appropriate to go forward with the plea in the Victim's absence and the proceeding will comply with the provisions of the Crime Victim's Rights Act. - C. All Judges, District Attorneys, Defense Attorneys, Clerks, Security, Law Enforcement, Courthouse Maintenance Staff and others involved in the Criminal Court sessions designed by these guidelines should communicate freely and regularly, both prior to and during sessions, to help the processes outlined herein move smoothly, efficiently and safely. - D. The time frames herein for beginning and ending Periods within any session of Court are provided for guidance.
-As no two Court dates are ever the same, on the day of any session conducted pursuant to these guidelines, the trial Judge has the discretion to modify said time frames, alter the number of Administrative Periods and/or plea/trial periods held, decrease the number of persons allowed in the Courtroom for any Period held, and take other safety measures the Judge deems appropriate for any session. - E. Any person seeking entry to the Courtroom who presents with a fever or any other symptom associated with COVID-19 shall be required to immediately leave the Courthouse premises and shall not return to the Courthouse for at least 72 hours. - F. Safety of all persons involved in the Court System is the of the upmost concern.
-The goal of these guidelines to conduct effective and efficient Court sessions that completely dispose of as many cases as possible while maintaining the highest state of safety possible.
+- A. No guideline, protocol or directive in this plan is designed to infringe upon, interfere with, or supersede the provisions of the Crime Victim's Rights Act.
+In the event that circumstances possibly violative of said Act arise during sessions conducted under these guidelines, then the Court should follow the Act's provisions and alter the proceedings to allow compliance with the same. - B. Nothing herein prevents the Court from taking a plea to an offense involving a Victim without said Victim's presence during any Court Period so long as the District Attorney has determined through due diligence that it is appropriate to go forward with the plea in the Victim's absence and the plea will comply with the provisions of the Crime Victim's Rights Act. - C. All Judges, District Attorneys, Defense Attorneys, Clerks, Security, Law Enforcement, Courthouse Maintenance Staff and others involved in the Criminal Court sessions designed by these guidelines should communicate freely and regularly, both prior to and during sessions, to help the processes outlined herein move smoothly, efficiently and safely. - D. The time frames herein for beginning and ending Periods within any session of Court are provided for guidance.
+As no two Court dates are ever the same, on the day of any session conducted pursuant to these guidelines, the trial Judge has the discretion to modify said time frames, alter the number of Administrative Periods held, decrease the number of persons allowed in the Courtroom for any Period held, and take other safety measures the Judge deems appropriate for any session. - E. Any person seeking entry to the Courtroom who presents with any symptom associated with COVID-19 shall be required to immediately leave the Courthouse premises and shall not return to the Courthouse for at least 72 hours.